CorrelAid/restatis/README.md

 ## Disclaimer

-This package is in no way affiliated with the German Federal Statistical Office (Destatis).
+This package is in no way affiliated with the German Federal Statistical Office (Destatis) or the ‘Verbund Statistische Ämter des Bundes und der Länder’.
 It is a simple wrapper providing R functions to access Destatis’ API.
 The package authors are in no way responsible for the data that can be retrieved using its functions.
 The license of this package solely applies to its source code.